On first order amenability: Amenability implies -compactness: the case of definable measures

 If $M$ is a model, then $p=\tp_{\Delta_{\textrm{st}}}({\bar b}/M)$ can be identified with the collection of functions $f_\phi\colon M^n \to \R$ taking $\bar a \in M^n$ to $\phi(\bar b, \bar a)$, for $\phi(\bar x, \bar y) \in \Delta_{\textrm{st}}$.
 The type $\tp_{\Delta_{\textrm{st}}}({\bar b}/M)$ is said to be {\em definable} (over $M$) if the functions $f_\phi$ are induced by CL-formulas over $M$; it is {\em definable over $A$} if the $f_\phi$'s are induced by CL-formulas over $A$.
 A {\em $\varphi(\bar x, \bar y)$-definition of $p$} is a CL-formula $\chi(\bar y)$ such that $\varphi(\bar b, \bar a) = \chi(\bar a)$ for all $\bar a$ from $M$.

-The following is a consequence of the local theory developed in Section 7 of \cite{BY-U} and the discussion around glueing in Section 8 of the same paper.
+The following is a consequence of the local theory developed in Section 7 of \cite{BY-U} and the discussion around gluing in Section 8 of the same paper (see the proof of \cite[Proposition 8.7]{BY-U}).
 We restrict ourselves to the case needed, i.e. over $\emptyset$.

 \begin{fct} Let $p({\bar x})$ be a (CL-)complete $\Delta_{\textrm{st}}$-type over $\acl_{CL}^{eq}(\emptyset)$.
 Then for any model $M$ (which note contains $\acl_{CL}^{eq}(\emptyset)$) there is a unique complete $\Delta_{\textrm{st}}$-type $q(\bar x)$ over $M$ such that $q(\bar x)$ extends $p(\bar x)$ and $q$ is definable over $\acl_{CL}^{eq}(\emptyset)$.
 We say $q = p|M$.
 In particular, if $M \prec N$, then $p|M$ is precisely the restriction of $p|N$ to $M$. \end{fct}